 Trends and Latest Developments

 A recent survey conducted by the Pew Research Center found that a majority of Americans (around 65%) believe that a person facing incurable disease and severe pain should have the right to request medical assistance to end their life.
-However, opinions vary across different demographic groups, with differences observed based on age, religious affiliation, and political ideology.
+Even so, opinions vary across different demographic groups, with differences observed based on age, religious affiliation, and political ideology.

 Tips and Expert Advice